marhoy/azure-dsvm/jupyterhub_SSL_certificate.md

 ## Set up a web server on port 80

-We need a webserver to serve the acme-challenge, e.g. nginx.
+We need a webserver accessible on port 80 in order to serve the acme-challenge.
+Let's use nginx:

 1. Enable and start nginx:
 ```bash